DataAnalyticsinStudentHands/TerryApplication/App/README.md

-DASH AngularJS demo App
+Terry Web Application
 ==========

-The code here is used to test an AngularJS app against our DASH backend.
-We also play around with AngularJS.
-The current version is based on Ionic.
+The code is based on Ionic.

 Getting started:

 1. bower install

-Reads bower.json and installs local dependencies into the folder www/bower_components
+Reads bower.json and installs local dependencies into the folder www/lib

 2. ionic serve